Begin.

 A couple of perl CGI utils for automating data entry for an utopic Information System for the AUBG: homePage maker and CV maker;

-Xitami: it's FREE), you can use any web browser as a web area editor; I abandoned this in favor of MonDoc.
+Xitami: it's FREE), you can use any web browser as a web area editor; I abandoned this in favor of implementing it in MonDoc.

 Work at the NBU COGS Department